m-yahya/latex-tutorial/README.md

 \end{titlepage}
 ```

-In the date command you can use the current date instead of the manual one by using the `\data{\today}` command.
+In the date command you can use the current date instead of the manual one by using the `\date{\today}` command.